 Many refugees, regardless of literacy, have also been confused about changes to council benefits given changes in universal credit.
 This has led to an increased reliance on help from organisations that refugees know and trust.
 Yet these organisations themselves have had to navigate how to continue their services remotely.

 Action West London, a charity established in 1998, works with a wide range of disadvantaged members of society including refugees as well as the long term unemployed, disengaged young people (NEETs), ex-offenders and individuals with mental health and disability issues.
 It provides opportunities for them to improve their lives through a variety of education, training, employment, self -employment and social enterprise projects.

-Over the course of our project, in 2017, we supported around 300 refugees.
+Since 2017, we have supported around 300 refugees.
 The majority are from Syria, with others coming from countries including Sudan, Iran, Eritrea, and Albania.

 In the first year of the pandemic (March 2020- March 2021) AWL provided support to approximately 150 refugees.
 To better understand how we as an organisation engage with our participants, we collected engagement data.
 Our findings are both revealing and instructive.

 The data shows that the preferred method of contact for Individual Sessions was Phone Calls (34%), followed by WhatsApp (Messaging and Calls- 29%), email (23%), and then to a much more limited extent Zoom Video Calls (6%), Text Messages (6%), and other means (2%).
 Group sessions, such as Benefits and Employment surgeries or ESOL (English for Speakers of Other Languages) classes have been delivered using Zoom only, and have not been included in the above percentages.

 We identified that only a very small percentage of our clients (around 2%) have not been able to access our support due to a lack of access to a Smartphone.
 The majority, however, had access to a relevant hardware such as a smart phone or a computer (desktop or laptop).